-Liquid Injection Molding from ETI
+The Liquid Injection Molding Process

-Our Approach to the Liquid Injection Molding Process
+The ETI Approach to Liquid Injection Molding

 Liquid Injection Molding Specifications

 The process that involves an integrated system for proportioning, mixing, and dispensing two component liquid resin formulations and directly injecting the resultant mix into a mold which is clamped under pressure.

 (3) 50-ton & (2) 100 Ton molding presses

 - Clamping Force

 The dimensional allowance which must be made in molds to compensate for shrinkage of the material on cooling or during the debinding operation.